BostonTLee/undergrad-nrel-bootstrap/notes/meeting_notes.md

     - Evan to research state transitions and clustering
 - Use black python package to format documents and include docstrings
 - Meet tomorrow to discuss progress and figure out what is needed for next week

+## 11/24/2021

+- Objectives:
+    - Evan: Explore clustering and plotting clustering
+    - Adam: Read about Python implementations of Markov models
+    - Boston: Finish the output current caculation, including adding a column to the data
+- We discovered how to calculate the maximum power
+- We realized that the `i_out` variable needs the voltage that maximizes the power, meaning we should not get maximum power, but rather the `i_out` resulting from maximum power.